axel-springer-kugawana/gsl-seo-geo-consumer/samples/ssot-pattern/README.md

 * to keep their application consistent
 * to recover from errors
 * to validate new feature in their application.
-* or to rebuild reference data into your own application context to be resilient
+* or to rebuild reference data into their own application context when they need to.

 ```mermaid